erezsh/plyplus/README.md

 ## Features

- - Automatic line counting
- - Readable errors
- - Inline tokens (named, or anonymous with partial auto-naming)
+ - Automatically builds an AST.
+Customizable in grammar (expand and flatten nodes automatically)
+ - Selectors: run powerful queries on the AST
  - Rule operators mimicking regular expressions (supported: parentheses, '|', '\*', '?', and '+')
+ - Comes with a full, flexible, Python grammar
  - Nested grammars (a grammar within a grammar.
 Useful for HTML/CSS, for example)
+ - Automatic line counting
- - Debug mode (dumps debug information during parsing)
+ - From PLY: Readable errors, Debug mode
- - Customizable parser output, defined in grammar
- - Comes with a full, flexible, Python grammar
+ - And more! ...

 ## Questions